Best Dog Training Treats

 Of course, as with all things pet related, giving treats needs to be done responsibly and with care.
 We’ll help you with some tips and important insights, but we will also guide you to the very best dog training treats that are on the market today, making the difficult choice so much easier.

 These tasty jerky treats are a great healthy option, made with all-natural ingredients.
 The formula has no wheat or soy, nor gluten, corn or fillers.
-It is made from USA-sourced meat and comes in two flavors – chicken and beef.
+It is made from USA-sourced meat and comes in slowly roasted, naturally smoked beef flavor.
 These small squares are perfectly sized and easy to dispense, and best of all they smell and taste great.
 The dogs just love them.
 They come in packages of roughly 500 grams (16 oz) which proves to be quite a generous supply.
-These treats are a great source of protein and fat.
+These treats are a great source of protein and fat and since the squares are inch by inch in size, and can be broken into smaller pieces, these square treats are a good choice for any size dog.

 The low calorie treats from Pet Botanics are a great choice for larger breeds.
 With pork liver being the main ingredient, you can rest assured that your pooch is having a reliable source of vitamins and proteins in his diet.
 They are made locally in the USA and come in packages of 20 ounces (560 grams).
 Training Reward can be purchased in three distinct versions.
 The regular, the Mini which is designed for small breeds and puppies, and the grain-free version.
 It can also be bought in four flavors – beef, chicken, salmon, and bacon.
 These tasty treats come in little cylinder shapes, making them easy to carry in your pocket and dispense when needed.

 These tiny treats are fantastic training food, and on top of that, they are quite healthy.
 Wild Bits are made from chicken meat and potatoes and contain no gluten at all.
 Moreover, their formula includes fish oil, which is the source of DHA – a highly important acid to help with your pet’s cognitive development.
 The treats are also rich in Omega 3 and 6 fatty acids.
 These ensure healthy skin and a shiny coat.
 Blue Buffalo also offers Duck meat treats, and they both come in four and 10 ounces bags.
-Perfect training treat with some extra benefits to boot!
+Small and meaty, these training treats are suited to dogs of all sizes and ages.

 These Merrick training treats come in three distinct flavors – beef, chicken, and turducken, and are among the best-known brands on the market.
 The soft and chewy all-natural treats contain no gluten and no sorbic acid and are completely grain-free.
 They are also packed with important omega fatty acids and have high levels of glucosamine and chondroitin, both of which are important for healthy joints.
-Another thing these treats are loved for is their star shape, which comes in perfect bite-sized pieces.
+Another thing these treats are loved for is their star shape, which comes in perfect bite-sized pieces: these medium-sized morsels make a tasty bite-sized treat for dogs of most breeds, big and small.
 Their strong smell is especially adored by dogs.

 For small breeds and puppies, these Little Jacs are a great choice.
 An important source of protein, and cut to small pieces, these treats are made from chicken liver and have that perfectly attractive smell.
 They come in handy 16 ounce (460 grams) bags which can be resealed to ensure freshness over time.
-In each package there are roughly 450 treats, so you know you’ll be safe for a while.
+In each package there are roughly 450 treats, so you know you’ll be safe for a while- with the size of the cubes varying from 5mm to 8mm, these mini treats are small enough even for puppies, which makes them perfect for training purposes.
 Even though they are small, these treats can work for big breeds too – giving them just a little nibble when there is plenty of training and plenty of need to reward.

 These Canadian treats are made from locally sourced beef liver which is cut into cubes and freeze-dried.
 This is the direct product and a healthy, natural treat for your dog.
 Freeze-dried and without any additives, this beef liver retains its natural taste and all nutrition.
 Beef liver is good for maintaining a strong immune system, and a balanced level of vitamins in the body.
 Crump’s Mini Trainers are the all-natural choice on the market that actually means completely natural with no extras added- and dogs will absolutely adore these delicious cubes.